Bockstein basis and resolution theorems in extension theory: Introduction

 \end{tm}

 Note that the statement of Theorem~\ref{RuSc} does not cover the case when $P_G=\P$.
 In fact, the statement of this theorem will be true when $P_G=\P$, but in this case the statement can be improved, as shown in Theorem~\ref{T}.

-Before we proceed, though, let us review some basic facts from Bockstein theory.
+The author wishes to thank Dr.\ Leonard Rubin and the referee of this paper, for their wise suggestions for improvements in all upcoming sections.